Best Foundation for Dry Skin That Doesn’t Cake

 Finish: Natural-radiant | Coverage: Light-to-medium (buildable) | Shades: 40+

-Why we love it: The OG “your skin but better” base.
-It evens tone, softens lines, and photographs beautifully without clinging to dry patches.
-No obvious shimmer—just that expensive-skin sheen.
+Why we love it: A true “your skin but better” foundation.
+It evens tone, softens the look of fine lines, and photographs beautifully without clinging to dry patches.
+No chunky shimmer—just a smooth, healthy-looking sheen.

 Best for: Normal-to-dry, dehydrated, and mature skin.

-Pros: Weightless; never chalky; layers well with concealer.
+Pros: Weightless; doesn’t look chalky; layers well with concealer.

 2) Estée Lauder Futurist Hydra Rescue SPF 45